|

 Hallie,

-or if you read any of the letters I sent you, but I just wanted to wish you a
+if you read any of the letters I sent you, but I just wanted to wish you a Merry

-Merry Christmas.
-I wish you all the strength and courage to make it
+Christmas.
+I wish you all the strength and courage to make it through the

 Dan.

-arm around her, risking the chance that she might push him away.
-She
+around her, risking the chance that she might push him away.
+She looked up

-looked up at him gratefully, before returning her gaze to the headstone in front
+at him gratefully, before returning her gaze to the headstone in front of her.

 "Merry Christmas Mom," Knut murmured,

-his glasses and hiding his face with a hand.
-Cap and Hallie approached the
+glasses and hiding his face with a hand.
+Cap and Hallie approached the stone

 "Merry Christmas Mom," they whispered